 The design, by architects Skidmore Owings and Merrill, incorporates several innovative features, including ways to draw daylight into the building without heat and to collect and reuse rooftop rainwater.
 The building's sustainability features will qualify it to receive LEED Silver certification by the U.S. Green Building Council.
-Construction began in November 2011 and is scheduled for completion in spring 2014.
+Construction began in November 2011 and was completed in spring 2014.

 Skidmore, Owings & Merrill LLP